 The Motorola Moto G7 Plus is a great value smartphone that offers buyers elements of higher-end handsets without a sky-high price.
 This is an impressive achievement as it lives in a world of increasing competition from Chinese brands like Xiaomi, Honor and Huawei.
 There are better buys for certain uses, of course.
 The Moto G7 Power lasts far longer, the Xiaomi Mi 8 Lite is even more value-packed in part.
 But the Motorola Moto G7 Plus is hard to beat at the price if you want a tasteful phone you can rely on.

 What this phone isn’t, is the Moto G7.
 That’s an entry level phone aimed at a particularly budget conscious buyer.
-Read our Hands on Moto G7 review for more.
+Read our Moto G7 review for more.

 Motorola Moto G7 Plus — Design